 (3) This section applies to costs prescribed by the regulations, being costs of and incidental to the development, acquisition and implementation by the holder of a distribution licence of the information technology systems, including computer software, required for the facilitation of competition in the retail gas market.

-[Section 11WR inserted by No. 53 of 2003 s.
+[Section 11WR inserted: No. 53 of 2003 s.
 36.]

 Division 5 — Interruption etc. of supply

-[Heading inserted by No. 20 of 1999 s.
+[Heading inserted: No. 20 of 1999 s.
 8.]

 11X.
 Interruption etc. of supply